Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.

 Again, if you want to zero in on work experience, the chronological resume is your friend.

-Tip #27 – Spotlight relevant roles
+Spotlight relevant roles

 Not all experiences are equal.
-Depending on the job you’re targeting, you may want to highlight specific accomplishments more closely aligned to that job’s requirements.
+Depending on the job you’re targeting, you may want to highlight specific accomplishments more closely aligned with that job’s requirements.
 That’s the best way to show you’ve flourished in a similar context.

 Give your resume the momentum it needs by starting each bullet point with a powerful action verb.
 Words like “orchestrated,” “transformed,” or “spearheaded” not only capture attention but also vividly illustrate your contributions in past roles.